Laxton History, Family Crest & Coats of Arms

-Another 47 words (3 lines of text) are included under the topic Early laxton Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Laxton Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-- Sarah Laxton, a bonded passenger who came to Maryland in 1741
+- Sarah Laxton, a bonded passenger who settled in Maryland in 1741

-- Fanny Laxton arrived in Adelaide, Australia aboard the ship "Susannah" in 1849
+- Fanny Laxton, who arrived in Adelaide, Australia aboard the ship "Susannah" in 1849

-- James Laxton arrived in Adelaide, Australia aboard the ship "Susannah" in 1849
+- James Laxton, who arrived in Adelaide, Australia aboard the ship "Susannah" in 1849

-- John Laxton, aged 21, arrived in South Australia in 1859 aboard the ship "Escort"
+- John Laxton, aged 21, who arrived in South Australia in 1859 aboard the ship "Escort"

 - Brett William Laxton (b.
 1973), American former Major League Baseball pitcher who played from 1999 to 2000